 of British Columbia in 1980 and a Ph.D. in Computer Science from

-She is a co-author of the book Compilers, Principles, Techniques, and Tools
+She is a co-author of the popular text Compilers, Principles, Techniques, and Tools

 award in 1992, the ACM Most Influential Programming Language Design

 and Implementation Paper Award in 2001, an ACM SIGSOFT Distinguished

 Paper Award in 2002, and the ACM Programming Language Design and

 Implementation Best Paper Award in 2004.
 She was the author of two of

 the papers in "20 Years of PLDI--a Selection (1979-1999)", and one